elixir-lang/elixir-lang.github.com/_posts/2026-01-09-type-inference-of-all-and-next-15.markdown

 3. Introduction of type signatures, including for parametric and protocol polymorphism

-Assuming all release candidates above go according to plan, we will officially conclude the first milestone as part of Elixir v1.20.
-However, I'd still not say Elixir will surely become a typed language, for two reasons:
+Assuming all release candidates above go according to plan, we will officially conclude the first milestone as part of Elixir v1.20 and start working on the subsequent ones.
+However, there are still challenges ahead that may prove the type system to be impractical:

 * Ergonomics: all of our improvements so far have happened behind the scenes, without changes to the language.
 While this has been very valuable to validate the feasibility and performance of the type system, we still need to assess its impact on the developer experience

 * Performance: our current implementation does not yet support recursive and parametric types and those may also directly impact performance and make the type system unfeasible

-Our goal is to continue exploring the solution space in the future Elixir v1.21 (Nov/2026) and v1.22 (May/2027) releases.
-So while we don't have yet a conclusive answer, the road ahead of us is clear, and we are excited for the next 15 months.
+Our goal is to explore these problems and their solutions in the future Elixir v1.21 (Nov/2026) and v1.22 (May/2027) releases, by implementing these operations in the compiler and using it to internally type complex Elixir module, such as the `Enum` module.
+So while we don't have a precise date for when we will conclude these upcoming milesatones, we will likely continue to see gradual improvements on every release for the next 15 months.

 ## Wrapping up